lowRISC/opentitan/doc/project/development_stages.md

 ## Hardware Design Stages (D)

-The following development milestones are for hardware peripheral designs, i.e. SystemVerilog RTL development.
+The following development stages are for hardware peripheral designs, i.e. SystemVerilog RTL development.
-They are similar to typical chip design milestones, but less rigid in the movement from one stage to the next.
+They are similar to typical chip design stages, but less rigid in the movement from one stage to the next.
 The metric here is the quality bar and feature completeness of the design.

 The first design stage is **Initial Work**.